 That’s where customer relationship management (CRM) software comes in.

-A Good CRM software offers Australian Businesses the opportunity to keep track of their customer interactions while providing tips for improvement as well.
+A Good CRM Software integrated with another software like Small Business Invoicing Software offers Australian Businesses the opportunity to keep track of their customer interactions while providing tips for improvement as well.

 With the world getting used to normal life after two years, small businesses need to enhance their customer service to find new customers and regain old ones.